eMahtab/serialization-and-deserialization/README.md

-# Example 1 : Serialization and Deserialization
+# Example 1 : Serialization and Deserialization using Java API

 ## Step 1 : implement the Serializable interface
 ```java